Mustafa Çağatay

-Mustafa Çağatay (1937–1989) was a Turkish Cypriot politician who served as the first Prime Minister of the Turkish Republic of Northern Cyprus from 15 November 1983 to 13 December 1983.
+Mustafa Çağatay (20 April 1937 – 3 April 1989) was a Turkish Cypriot politician who served as the first Prime Minister of the Turkish Republic of Northern Cyprus from 15 November 1983 to 13 December 1983.
 He was previously prime minister of the Turkish Federated State of Cyprus from 1978 to 1983.

 Early life and early political career

-Çağatay was born in 1937 in the town of Limassol.
+Çağatay was born on 20 April 1937 in the town of Limassol.
 He completed middle school in Limassol and graduated from the Nicosia Boys' High School.
 Having worked as a civil servant in the Limassol District Court for three years, he then went to London to train as a lawyer and returned in 1963, having completed his training.
 He started working as a lawyer and joined the Turkish Resistance Organisation, serving as a legal adviser in the Limassol District headquarters.
 He then served as a military commander during the intercommunal fighting of 1964, he is noted to have led a significant resistance on 13 February 1964.

 He was elected to the Turkish Cypriot Communal Assembly on 5 July 1970, representing Limassol.
 Following the Turkish invasion of Cyprus in 1974 and the Greek Cypriot capture of the Turkish Cypriot enclave of Limassol, Çağatay was arrested as a prisoner of war.
 He was later released, displaced to Northern Cyprus and represented Turkish Cypriots in talks with Greek Cypriots as a representative of the Turkish Cypriots of Limassol.